Some characterizations for Markov processes as mixed renewal processes: Examples

-implying that the sequence $W$ is $P_{\theta}$-independent for all $\theta\in\R^d$.
-The latter together with \cite{lm1v}, Lemma 4.1, implies that the process $W$ is $P$-conditionally independent.
-Furthermore, condition (\ref{eq:ex12}) together with Lemma \ref{lem2} implies that for each $n\in\mathbb N$ the equality $P_{W_{n}\mid\vT}={\bf{K}}\left(h(\vT)\right)$ holds $P\upharpoonright\sigma(\vT)$-a.s. true.
-Thus the counting process $N$ induced by $W$ is an extended MRP with parameters $\vT$ and $h$. \end{ex} In the next examples it is shown that there exist non-trivial probability spaces satisfying all assumptions of Proposition \ref{prop1} or Theorem \ref{thm1}, which allow us to check whether a $\left(P,{\bf{K}}(\vT)\right)$-MRP or an extended MRP with parameters $\vT$ and $h$ is a Markov one.
+In the next examples it is shown that there exist non-trivial probability spaces satisfying all assumptions of Theorem \ref{thm1}, which allow us to check whether a eMRP$({\bf K}(h(\vT)))$ is a Markov process or has the multinomial property.